awsteiner/o2scl/doc/o2scl/sphinx/mcarlo.rst

 significant autocorrelations by construction, so long as the random number generator does not have any.

-For Markov chain Monte Carlo, see the discussion in :ref:`Markov chain Monte Carlo`.
+For Markov chain Monte Carlo, see the discussion in :ref:`Probability Distributions and Markov Chain Monte Carlo`.